A consistent driver isn’t the only part of a consistent experience

-Change is inevitable, and being exposed to different adults is not necessarily a bad thing.
-It can actually build self-confidence and allow kids to practice their social skills.
+The point is, change is inevitable — and being exposed to different adults is not necessarily a bad thing for children.
+It can actually help them build self-confidence and allow them to practice their social skills.

-We focus on the consistency of overall experience because, while a CareDriver may change, consistency is holistic.
+Here at HopSkipDrive, we focus on the consistency of the overall ride experience because we know that while a CareDriver may change, consistency is holistic.

-Here’s how we create and maintain a consistent experience.
+Here’s how we create and maintain a consistent ride experience.

-All Ride Organizers on the HopSkipDrive platform have access to a marketplace of experienced CareDrivers, otherwise known as “caregivers on wheels.”
-CareDrivers meet multiple criteria before they have access to claim rides booked in the HopSkipDrive app.
+All Ride Organizers (or those who schedule rides) on the HopSkipDrive platform have access to a marketplace of experienced CareDrivers, otherwise known as “caregivers on wheels.”
+CareDrivers meet multiple criteria before they have access to claim rides that are booked in the HopSkipDrive app.
 Every CareDriver has a minimum of five years of caregiving experience.